 About Advaxis, Inc. (NASDAQ: ADXS)

-Advaxis has validated the versatility of its platform technology by demonstrating preliminary clinical safety and efficacy with two different immunotherapies - axalimogene filolisbac (ADXS-HPV) in women with recurrent cervical cancer and with ADXS-cHER2 in pet dogs with bone cancer (osteosarcoma).
+Advaxis has validated the versatility of its platform technology by demonstrating preliminary clinical safety and efficacy with two different immunotherapies - axalimogene filolisbac (ADXS-HPV) in women with recurrent cervical cancer and with ADXS-HER2 in pet dogs with bone cancer (osteosarcoma).
 Advaxis is progressing both of these product candidates to the next stage of clinical development with the goal of regulatory approval and commercialization.
-Advaxis has three commercial partnerships with major biopharmaceutical companies for the development and commercialization of Advaxis immunotherapies: axalimogene filolisbac for HPV-associate cancers in countries outside the U.S. and ADXS-cHER2 and other cancer immunotherapies for the animal-health global oncology market.
+[NOTE: Clinical trials of axalimogene filolisbac are on clinical hold as of Oct.
+1, 2015.]
+Advaxis has three commercial partnerships with major biopharmaceutical companies for the development and commercialization of Advaxis immunotherapies: axalimogene filolisbac for HPV-associate cancers in countries outside the U.S. and ADXS-HER2 and other cancer immunotherapies for the animal-health global oncology market.
 Advaxis has created more than 20 distinct immunotherapies based on its proprietary platform technology and continues to add new constructs to the development pipeline.
 Advaxis has established several strategic collaborations with recognized cancer centers of excellence, such as the University of Pennsylvania, Georgia Regents University Cancer Center, University of California San Francisco, Brown University and Mount Sinai’s Icahn School of Medicine.